-Subfloor heating is becoming a popular climate control medium offering the client many benefits and creature comforts.
-Installing flooring over heated subfloors requires all the components to be able to accommodate the thermal variations associated with this flooring concept.
-The forces and thermal movement associated with heated subfloors can place additional stresses onto components within the heated subfloor and floor coverings.
+Subfloor heating is becoming a popular climate control medium, offering clients many benefits and creature comforts.
+Installing flooring over heated subfloors requires all the components to accommodate the thermal variations associated with this flooring concept.
+The forces and thermal movement associated with heated subfloors can place additional stresses on components within the heated subfloor and floor coverings.

-Floor heating has traditionally been placed using heating elements into sand/cement screeds or the concrete subfloors, requiring long drying times for concrete, lifting floor heights and adding considerable weight where sand/cements screeds are used.
+Floor heating has traditionally been placed using heating elements into sand/cement screeds or concrete subfloors.
+This requires long drying times for concrete, lifts floor heights, and adds considerable weight where sand/cement screeds are used.